codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 2. **Use the component to mount the SDK**

   We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
-Itt can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.
+It can also manage when to display Connection Management, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // ConnectionManagement.tsx